telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/leak.md

 Based on this research, you can consider the memory usage of the Kendo UI directives (although not perfect) to be unavoidable given the AngularJS context.

 > **Important**
+>
 > Note that the majority of Kendo UI widgets do not exhibit such leaks outside of the AngularJS context.

 A fix that works is to clean up before a route change.
-So, wherever you change to a new route via `$location.path('/my/new/route')`, you execute some extra code to clear out the HTML in the prior view using:
+So, wherever you change to a new route via `$location.path('/my/new/route')`, you execute some extra code to clear out the HTML in the prior view using.

+###### Example

     kendo.destroy(document.body);
     $('.view-root-node').html('');

 ## See Also

 Other articles on AngularJS directives and integration with Kendo UI: